 Claiming compensation for an accident that occurred in a public place resulting in an eye injury will differ in the way it is processed depending on where or what type of public place the accident occurred in.

-For those accidents that happen in public places where the local authority or council have the responsibility to maintain them, such as public parks, footpaths, public children’s play areas etc. and public accessible institutions and buildings such as libraries or public toilets, the compensation claim will be made against the local authority or council.
+For those accidents that happen in public places where the local authority or council have the responsibility to maintain them.
+These public places include:

 It is important to point out that the compensation paid out for an eye injury will not be the same as compensation paid out for the loss of an eye.
 If someone was to lose sight in on eye, without including other damages, the average compensation paid out would be:

-If you have been in an accident that wasn’t your fault and ended up with an eye injury, you may be interested in making an eye injury compensation claim but don’t know where to start.
-At Legal Helpline, we make it simple, all you need to do is give us a call and we can take it from there.
+If you have been in an accident that wasn’t your fault and ended up with an eye injury, you may be interested in eye injury claims.
+If you don’t know where to start Legal Helpline make it simple.
+All you need to do is give us a call and we can take it from there.

 When you call us, you will be offered a free consultancy session where you can freely ask as many questions as you need to in regards to making a claim, and we can use the time to gather the information from you surrounding your case.
 At this stage, we will give our expert and honest opinion on whether you have a valid claim or not.